GSA/idmanagement.gov/_implement/scl-windows.md

 <div class="usa-alert usa-alert--warning">
   <div class="usa-alert__body">
-    <h4 class="usa-alert__heading"></h4>
+    <h4 class="usa-alert__heading">Note:</h4>
     <p class="usa-alert__text">
-     Note: Organizations should carefully plan their transition to the altSecurityIdentities account linking approach and test interoperability before implementing changes in their production IT environments.
+    Organizations should carefully plan their transition to the altSecurityIdentities account linking approach and test interoperability before implementing changes in their production IT environments.
 The registry configuration below will cause smart card logon to fail for any user missing the altSecurityIdentities attribute.
     </p>
   </div>
 </div>